jcsargis00/bikesharing/README.md

 #
 These graphs show many more males use the service than females, or riders who did not identify their gender.
 #
 Do more bike trips take place by weekday at certain hours?
-A graph the number of bike trips by weekday for each hour of the day as a heatmap is below to show the data.
+A graph of the number of bike trips by weekday for each hour of the day as a heatmap is shown below:
 #
 ![heatmap](https://github.com/jcsargis00/bikesharing/blob/main/images/tripsweekdayhour.PNG)
 #